iankorf/MCB185-2023/unit0_tools_of_the_trade/README.md

 A virtual machine (VM) is a _fictional_ computer running inside your normal Windows operating system.
-The virtualization _host_ software (e.g. VirtualBox) running on Windows tricks the new _guest_ operating system (Linux) into thinking it is attached to its own motherboard, CPU, keyboard, mouse, monitor, etc.
+The virtualization _host_ software (e.g. VirtualBox) running on the Windows PC (host) tricks the new _guest_ operating system (Linux) into thinking it is attached to its own motherboard, CPU, keyboard, mouse, monitor, etc.

 The upside of virtualization is that it's safe and inexpensive.
 It's hard to destroy data on your computer and you don't have to buy any new hardware.